YallaCalculators

 Blog / Schools · 2026-01-01 · 8 min read

 Complete guide to DSIB (KHDA) school ratings in UAE.
-Learn what Outstanding, Very Good, Good, Acceptable mean for your child.
+Learn what Outstanding, Very Good, Good, Acceptable, Weak and Very Weak mean for your child.

 Private schools across the UAE are inspected by their respective authorities.
 In Dubai, schools are inspected annually by the Dubai Schools Inspection Bureau (DSIB), part of the Knowledge and Human Development Authority (KHDA).
 Abu Dhabi schools are regulated by ADEK, while Sharjah uses SPEA.
 This guide focuses on Dubai’s DSIB ratings while noting that similar rating systems exist across other emirates.
 Understanding these ratings is crucial for making informed school choices.